 Technology is a very important aspect of our daily lives.
 Teachers at Hampden Gurney recognise that it is important in today’s world that pupils should have a good knowledge and understanding of technology and how it can be used.
 Our teaching aims to develop pupils’ skills in using hardware and software, to develop their ability to use technology to support their use of language and communication, and to increase pupils’ awareness of the advantages and limitations of different forms of technology.

 Our state of the art building is complemented by a computer suite situated on the upper floor of the building.
 All pupils have access to this facility, with each class timetabled in for a dedicated hour long session per week.
 In addition to this, teachers incorporate the use of technology into other areas of the curriculum, which enables pupils to see how the use of technology can be used in a wider context.
-We have a class set of laptops that are used regularly in class by pupils in Year 1 upwards.
-Each class is equipped with an interactive whiteboard, and recent additions have seen this equipment added to the library and our new meeting room.
+We have a class set of laptops that are used regularly in class by pupils in Reception upwards.
+Each class is equipped with an interactive large screen TV, and recent additions have seen this equipment added to the library and our new meeting room.
+Each class has an IPad or two for general use and recording assessment.

 Our aims at Hampden Gurney for Computing are: